yyzangg/honours-programme-project/README.md

 ## Overview

 This project focuses on analyzing and predicting machine learning (ML) job failures within the SURFLisa HPC cluster.
 It includes an in-depth examination of various aspects such as failure statistics, arrival patterns, CPU usage, time correlations of failures, and peak analysis.
-Furthermore, the project involves the implementation of a hybrid LSTM-TCN model to predict the occurrence of failed jobs across varying time granularities, leveraging insights from failed ML jobs.
+Furthermore, the project involves the implementation of a hybrid LSTM-TCN model to predict the occurrence of failed ML jobs across varying time granularities, leveraging insights from ML job failures.

 ## Repository Structure